-In the second part of our Raw Tuesday series guide to photo retouching we show you how you can make your subject’s lips fuller, colourful and more beautiful in just three easy steps!
+In the second part of our series on photo retouching we show you how you can make your subject’s lips fuller, colourful and more beautiful in just three easy steps!

 Lips are almost as important as eyes in a retoucher’s list of priorities.
 A simple retouch would be to burn the line where the lips meet, then enhance the tones with an Adjustment Layer.

 Besides boosting the colours, there are other useful techniques to make the most of your subject’s lips.

 If you’d like to alter lipstick colour, add a Hue/Saturation Adjustment Layer – just as we did when retouching the eyes – or you can even make them fuller.

 Just draw a loose selection, feather it by 10 pixels then enlarge with Transform Mode.

 How to retouch lips

 Press Cmd/Ctrl+C to duplicate your Background layer, then select the Burn tool from the Tools Panel.
 In the Options bar, set range to Midtones, and Exposure to 15%.
 Using a soft-edged brush, draw along the line where the lips meet to give them more definition.

 02 Adjust the tones